The Flintlock Valley Shooting Range is a partnership between the N.C. Wildlife Resource Commission and U.S. Forest Service.

 Address: 1359 Moccasin Creek Rd, Troy, NC 27371

-Cost: Daily pass fee $10 per person per day; annual pass $60 per year.
+Cost: Passes are NOT available for purchase at range.
+Daily pass fee $10 per person per day; annual pass $60 per year.
 Passes my be purchased from:

 U.S. Forest Service Information

 Contact: Joshua Haithcock

 The Commission’s shooting range program strives to implement best management practices that ensure exceptional environmental health and habitat conservation at our shooting ranges.
 Lead reclamation (or lead recovery) is one of best management practices that is implemented every six to eight years.
 Recovering lead on shooting ranges reduces the risk of ricochets, bullet fragmentation and lead mobilization in runoff.
 Once the bullets are removed from the berm soil using separation machinery, the lead is sent to a certified recycler to be smelted down and reused.